HEAPLab/TAFFO/doc/OpenMPUserGuide.md

 ## Unsupported constructs
 Some constructs are not currently supported in TAFFO.
-Note that the compiler will be conservative and no breaking optimizations will be made.
+Note that the compiler will be conservative and no breaking optimizations will be applied.

 In particular, the usage of the following constructs stops the conversion of the shared OpenMP variables from floating-points to fixed-points, both outside and inside the parallel code regions.